RedHatSE/AzureSecurityBaseline/README.md

 ```

-The Second File Below is AZ Security Baseline and includes the ability to pass parameters.
+The Second File Below is AZ Security Baseline template within an ansible plays and includes the ability to pass parameters.

+I have completed this for you above or you can create a template named azbaseline.yml.
+Also you can change the paramaters and you will need your user object id which is empty below.

 <div class="yaml">